yashu1wwww/5000-Auto-YouTube-Comments-Using-Localhost/README.md

 👉Note:-

-👉If you have the latest version of Selenium, the code may not run.
+👉if your selenium version is in latest version then the code never run

 👉open cmd and enter pip uninstall selenium